About the early developments of the Zhonghua plastic cars.

 Zhonghua sedan.
 Photo copyright Erik van Ingen Schenau, Shenzhen 1988.

-The proces to make the plastic body by hand gave the possibility to easily produce different versions: hatchback, sedan, two-door pickup, four-door pickup, normal and extra long wheelbase.
+The proces of making the plastic body by hand gave the possibility to easily produce different versions: hatchback, sedan, two-door pickup, four-door pickup, normal and extra long wheelbase.

 Zhonghua sedan.
 Photo copyright Erik van Ingen Schenau, Shenzhen 1988.